ghifariram/drghifari.github.io/_posts/2020-05-16-memoization.md

 sys     0m0.003s
 ```

-See how Memoization extremely improves the processing time.
 Previously without Memo, we need 29 seconds to generate fibonacci of 40, now with Memo, it only took 0.02 seconds!
 Even better, we can generate fibonacci of 500 with almost the same processing time.
 You can also see that when we do Memoization, all the input parameters only processed once now:
 ```bash
 $ python3 fibo.py <<< 30 | sort | uniq -c
       1 832040